SamBailey6194/photo-guides/README.md

 ## Testing

-The website has been tested; including internal (buttons and navbar) & external links, responsive design, and forms; on Opera GX, Google Chrome, Mozilla Firefox, and Microsoft Edge.
+The website has been tested; including internal (buttons and navbar) & external links, responsive design, and forms; on Opera GX, Google Chrome, Mozilla Firefox, Microsoft Edge, and Safari.

 ### Fixed Bugs